optodeveloper/SSH-Demo/README.md

 The following Python Scripts use RESTful APIs thru the requests package to communicate with *groov* EPIC.

 ### NOTE: Updating API KEY
-Before using any of the following scripts you will need to install Python-pip **and** update the API key in each script you want to run.
-You can use the default Admin API key for scripts that use the on-board I/O but you must create a new user with PAC Control REST API permissions to run scripts that access PAC Control variables.
+Before using any of the following scripts you will need to install Python-pip **and** update the API keys in the `apiKey.py` file.
+You will need at least two users: one with Manage API permission (a Manage admin), and another with PAC Control REST API read-write permission.

 **To install the requests package on *groov* EPIC:**
 1. `sudo apt-get update`